Engin-Boot/capture-behavior-of-a-visit-counter-amutamil/needs-director.md

   Given
   Total number of cars capacity that the parking area can hold Total number of specialists
-  Already occupied Parking slots
+  Already occupied parking slots

-  When
-  Total capacity - Occupied == Total number of specialists.

-  Then
+  When : the difference between total capacity and occupied is equal to total number of specialists

-  Never allow any other for parking.
+  Then Never allow any other for parking.